SENATE BILL NO. 312

 (f) The task force shall prepare a written report of findings and recommendations for submission to the state-tribal relations interim committee provided for in 5-5-229, no later than September 1, 2020.
 The report must include a recommendation to the 67th legislature as to whether the task force should continue in existence.

-NEW SECTION.
 Section 2.
 Looping in native communities network grant program.
 (1) There is a looping in native communities network grant program.
 The program is established to create a network in support of efforts by Montana tribes to identify, report, and find Native American persons who are missing.
 The grant program is administered by the missing indigenous persons task force established in [section 1].

 (2) The grant program includes a competitive grant to be awarded to one tribal college to create and administer a central administration point for the looping in native communities network.
 The missing indigenous persons task force shall develop the application and the criteria to award the grant to a tribal college.
 The criteria must include: